-3.4 Trade Adjustment Assistance (TAA or Trade) Program
+3.4 TRADE ADJUSTMENT ASSISTANCE (TAA OR TRADE) PROGRAM

 The TAA or Trade Program is a federal program that assists US workers who have lost their jobs as a result of increased imports or shifts in operations due to foreign trade agreements.
 TAA seeks to provide these trade-affected workers with opportunities to obtain the skills, resources, and support they need to become reemployed.
-Trade benefits and services include the following:
+Based on the date when the individual became eligible for TAA services, trade benefits and services may include the following:

 - Career and Case Management Services

 - Training

 - Income Support-Trade Readjustment Allowances (TRA)

 - Job Search Allowances

 - Relocation Allowances

-- Older Worker Wage Subsidy

-TRA is a benefit available under TAA, and is not its own program.
+TRA is a benefit available under TAA and is not its own program.

-TRA is available to provide income support while participants are enrolled in full-time training.
+TRA is available to provide income support to eligible participants while enrolled in full-time training.
 The amount of each weekly TRA payment is based on the weekly UI benefit amount received.
 To receive TRA, participants must have exhausted all UI benefits.